Shaed: History

-Having ended her solo contract with Atlantic Records circa 2011, Lee joined The Walking Sticks sometime after World So Bright was released.
+Having ended her solo contract with Atlantic Records in 2011, Lee joined The Walking Sticks sometime after World So Bright was released.
 In late 2013, The Walking Sticks released their second EP, Send the Night.
 With this release, the group completely changed their music style, transitioning from folk rock to dream-pop.

 In March 2016, The Walking Sticks changed their name to Shaed, in recognition of their new stylistic leanings.
 They signed with Photo Finish Records by June 2016, and toured with Marian Hill and Vérité in the fall of 2016.
 In September 2016, Shaed released Just Wanna See, their debut EP under their new name.
 Their single "Name On It" was the featured track for a Victoria's Secret commercial which debuted on May 15, 2018.
 In April 2017, Shaed went on tour again as an opener for Bishop Briggs.

 In September 2017, the band moved into a house together, and began recording in a home studio for their second EP, Melt.
 On May 18, 2018, Shaed debuted their first single from the EP, "Trampoline".
 The group released Melt on September 21, 2018, via Photo Finish Records.
 On October 30, 2018, Apple debuted their MacBook Air commercial featuring "Trampoline".
 Chelsea Lee and Spencer Ernst were married in Arlington, Virginia during the first weekend of October 2018.

 Their new single "No Other Way" was released on October 16, 2020, via Photo Finish Records.

 Chelsea and Spencer welcomed daughter June River on January 29, 2022, according to the band's Instagram page.